 As is now required under the new Endangered Species Act, 2007 Provincial Legislation administered by the Ministry of Environment, Conservation & Parks (M.E.C.P.), we have reviewed the former M.N.R.F. agreement with the Town.
-The M.N.R.F. mapping has basically confirmed that there are no foreseen impacts to natural heritage features or endangered or threatened species on this project; therefore, a permit or agreement under the E.S.A.
+The M.N.R.F. mapping on the Natural Heritage Information Centre (N.H.I.C.) website has basically confirmed that there are no foreseen impacts expected to natural heritage features or endangered or threatened species on this project; therefore, a permit or agreement under the E.S.A.
 2007 is not necessary at this time.
+The Contractor for the work will be required to monitor the works for the species concerns as shown on the summary from the N.H.I.C. website in Appendix "REI-B" and protect any listed species that are discovered.
 Because turtles and snakes are mobile and snakes are indicated as sensitive in the area, we have included herein a copy of the M.N.R.F. mitigation requirements for them in Appendix "REI-B".